QuTech-Delft/cQASM-spec/README.md

 *Statements* can be any of the following things:

- - resource declarations and mappings;
+ - resource declarations, mappings, and assignments;
- - custom gate declarations;
+ - macros;
+ - subcircuit headers and labels;
  - bundles;
- - subcircuit headers and labels;
- - macros;
  - or pragmas.

 The *bundle* is the most common type of statement.
 They consist of one or more *gates* that may be executed in parallel, where a gate is defined to be any quantum gate or classical instruction.
 All statements and gates can be annotated with arbitrary data for extensibility.
 These features are explained in more detail in later sections of this document.